seamusdemora/PiFormulae/UsefulShellTricks.md

 -->

-Another feature of `findmnt` which may be very useful is the `--poll` option; this option will monitor changes in the `/proc/self/mountinfo` file.
+Using `cron` to poll the file system is probably not ideal, but there is another feature of `findmnt` that is better: **the `--poll` option**.  `--poll` causes `findmnt` to continuously monitor changes in the `/proc/self/mountinfo` file.
 Please don't ask me to explain what the `/proc/self/mountinfo` file actually is - because I cannot explain it :)  However, you may trust that when `findmnt --poll` uses it, it will contain all the system's mount points.
-Rather than get off into the theoretical/design aspects of this, I'll present what I hope is a ***useful recipe*** for `findmnt --poll`; i.e. *how to use it to get some results*.
+Rather than get into the theoretical/design aspects of this, I'll present what I hope is a ***useful recipe*** for `findmnt --poll`; i.e. *how to use it to get some results*.
 Without further ado, here's a `bash` script that monitors *mounts* and *un-mounts* of the `/boot/firmware` file system:

 ```bash
 #!/usr/bin/env bash